 Anthropology, thanatology, history & archeology connoisseur, death positivity & LGBTQIA+ public speaker/activist.
 Founder of @Namelessdoes

-It is that infinite variety of responses with also an infinite amount of playing factors that has fascinated man since the very beginning, that inspires artists, scholars, poets, and philosophers alike.
+It is that infinite variety of responses with an infinite amount of playing factors that have fascinated man since the very beginning, inspiring artists, scholars, poets, and philosophers alike.
 Threading down the halls of the most important classical art collections, one finds themselves admiring exquisite impressions of sorrow: Mothers clutching their lifeless babes, a martyr’s spine-chilling fate glorified, pictures of wars long waged by soldiers bygone.

 1. Testimony by AJ

 “I used to work in the ER in a city; I’ve been there for a lot of codes and seen people die many times.
 I guess it didn’t phase me; I saw everyone (docs, nurses, specialties) all come in and work super hard.
 I knew that death was inevitable.

 This one night, someone came in that tried killing themselves, and I watched everyone try and help the person.
 I left for my lunch cause I was exhausted, came back from break, they were dead, and I had to body-bag them.
 I had to be careful with the body, the cause of death was suicide, the coroner had to be involved; I had to take extra precautions.
 I mostly thought it was funny that body bagging was a part of my job description.

 I didn’t cry or get upset when people died in the ER; it was when my aunt died that really affected how I saw people dying.
 My aunt was in her early 30s when she died from surgery complications.
 I saw her body in the casket, and the makeup they put on her hands didn’t hide the bruises from the IV.
 I cried so hard holding her hands.”

 I didn't cry or get upset when people died in the ER, it was when my aunt died that really affected how I saw people dying.